 7) Transportation must be provided or expenses reimbursed or covered for work booked outside of NYC.
 However if I submit to a casting where it states they won't be, I will pay my own travel costs.
 Also if I submit to a TF casting, I'm fine with no compensation.
 I read as well as I write

 8) I'm in college majoring in Hospitality Management.
-My career in hospitality (working events now, and in a hotel later) is my right now, fall back, & alternate plan.
-My classes this semester (Dec 2014-April 2015) are Tuesday 9AM-3PM, & Thursday 9AM-9PM.
-I'm available AFTER those times, Wednesday, and free on the weekends.
+My current career in hospitality (I work as event staff and as a banquet server/bartender and am seeking a full time hotel job as a concierge and/or banquet server) is my right now, fall back, & alternative career plan.
+My classes this semester (April 2015-July 2015) are Monday-Thursday 6PM-10PM.
+I'm available BEFORE those times, and am completely free on the weekends.
 I'M NOT CUTTING CLASS FOR A TF SHOOT/PROJECT.
 I (really meaning me) pay tuition out of my own pocket, financial aid doesn't cover everything.
-Tuition (along with rent) leaves me broke most of the time to keep it real.
-Over $3,000 spent on tuition so far, I'm not trying to screw school up.
-However, when I'm not in class, I work.
+Tuition (along with NYC rent) leaves me broke most of the time to keep it real.
+Over $4,000 spent on tuition so far, I'm not trying to screw school up.
+However, when I'm not in class, I work (and study/do homework).
 We must plan a shoot (see 1C)

 9) I don't have a website, but I have more modeling photos on Facebook (see the link above).
 My album "Modeling Portfolio" is public, so only send a friend request until after we've shot together.
 What I said at the top about MM friend requests above, applies with FB.
 My Facebook is for personal friends only

 10) Most of my wardrobe is from H&M. I have a closet full of blazers, buttons ups, pants/slacks, jackets, sweaters, etc in varying colors & styles (dark, light, and in between).
 I always bring multiple looks to every shoot.